Scinax ruber

-Scinax ruber is a species of frog in the family Hylidae.
-It is known in English as the red snouted treefrog or red-snouted treefrog, sometimes also Allen's snouted treefrog, the latter referring to the now-synonymized Scinax alleni.
+Scinax ruber is a species of frog in the family Hylidae which is known in English as the red snouted treefrog or red-snouted treefrog, sometimes also Allen's snouted treefrog, the latter referring to the now-synonymized Scinax alleni.
 This widespread species is found in much of Amazonian and northern coastal South America and into Panama, as well as in some Caribbean islands as introduced populations.
 It is a complex containing several cryptic species.

 Range

 S. ruber is widespread from sea level to around 2,600 metres throughout the Amazon Basin and the Guiana Shield in South America (in Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela).
 It is also found in central Panama and the eastern lowlands of Darien Province in Panama, as well as in Trinidad and Tobago.
 It is an introduced species on Martinique, Puerto Rico, and Saint Lucia.
 It is considered an invasive species on Martinique, threatening native frogs.